 Optimal vision is maintained by a healthy nutrient-rich diet that includes consuming five or more servings of colorful fruits and vegetables daily, along with a minimum of three servings of hearty whole grains and beneficial nuts or oils.
 But today's diets may not deliver enough nutrition.
-You don't want to miss a thing, so selecting the right dietary supplements designed to support eye health is crucial.
+You don't want to miss a thing, so selecting the best dietary supplements designed to support eye health is crucial.

 AMD & AREDS

 You may know someone with Age-Related Macular Degeneration (AMD), a deterioration of clear central sight that affects millions of Americans.
 This growing epidemic prompted the government's National Eye Institute (NEI) to launch the Age-Related Eye Disease Study(AREDS) in October, 2001.
 The result was groundbreaking research that led to significant findings in treating and preventing AMD.

 The AREDS study concluded that a supplemental combination of antioxidants and zinc decreased the risk of developing later stages of AMD by 25%.
 Researchers found that this combination also reduced the chances of losing central vision by 19%.